CodeGreg1/lots-project-ms4/README.md

 ## Credits

-I got some assistance from the Code institute tutors when I was using PostgreSQL but was really helpful in helping me identify the why as to thing.
-Also my mentor was able to help me identify a few changes in regards to MongoDB which helped me create a cascade style delete function even though this is a non-relational database.
+I got some assistance from the Code institute tutors when I was approaching problems with the errors I had created.
+They were really helpful at helping me identify the why the errors were occuring.
+The deployment text and instructions came from the Code Institute tutorial for this section and is mostly unchanged from that point of view since this expressed the exact points I needed to make.

 <br>
 <a name='testing'/>